peterfarrar/principles-of-management-notes/notes_ch_07.md

 * _Personal satisfaction from work:_ Many small-business owners cite this as one of the primary reasons for starting their companies.
 They love what they do.
 * _Best route to success:_ Business ownership provides greater advancement opportunities for women and minorities, as we will discuss later in this chapter.
 It also offers  small-business owners the potential for profit.
 * _Rapidly changing technology:_ Technology advances and decreased costs provide individuals and small companies with the power to compete in industries that were formerly closed to them.
-* _Major corporate restructuring and downsizing:_ These force many employees to look for other jobs orcareers.
+* _Major corporate restructuring and downsizing:_ These force many employees to look for other jobs or careers.
 They may also provide the opportunity to buy a business unit that a company no longer wants.
 * _Outsourcing:_ As a result of downsizing, corporations may contract with outside firms for services they used to provide in-house.
 Outsourcing creates opportunities for smaller companies that offer these specialized goods and services.
 * _Small businesses are resilient:_ They are able to respond fairly quickly to changing economic conditions by refocusing their operations.